emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/10-raster-plot.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Plot Using Custom Breaks
+## Challenge 1: Plot Using Custom Breaks

 Create a plot of the Harvard Forest Digital Surface Model (DSM) that has: